leejy12/NewtonMethod/README.md

-# NewtonMethod
+# Polynomial Solver

-Newton's Method Implementation in C++
+Polynomial equation solver, using Newton's Method, written in C++

-This program will let you see Newton's Method in action.
+This program will let you find real roots of polynomial equations.
-This program only deals with polynomial functions (because they are easy to differentiate)

-For more info, go to https://en.wikipedia.org/wiki/Newton%27s_method